Programme/Approved Electives for 2020/21

 Intended Learning Outcomes

-use relevant methods and results from the module to solve problems and communicate their solutions accurately and reliably with structured and coherent arguments: 1,3,4recognise and solve a variety of first and second order ordinary differential equations using appropriate methods: 2,3,4expand a given function into a series and use this to find approximate values of the function: 2,3,4use mathematical techniques in differentiation and integration, and for finding the limits of sequences and series: 1,2,3,4calculate partial derivatives and find local maxima/minima┐ of a function of more than one variable: 2,3,4
+use relevant methods and results from the module to solve problems and communicate their solutions accurately and reliably with structured and coherent arguments: 1,2,3,4recognise and solve a variety of first and second order ordinary differential equations using appropriate methods: 3,4expand a given function into a series and use this to find approximate values of the function: 3,4use mathematical techniques in differentiation and integration, and for finding the limits of sequences and series: 1,2,4calculate partial derivatives and find local maxima/minima┐ of a function of more than one variable: 4

-72 hours lectures24 hours tutorial classes192 hours private study2 hour unseen examination2 hour class test8 hour Maple TA assessment
+72 hours lectures24 hours tutorial classes180 hours private study2 hour unseen examination2 hour class test20 hour in-semester assessments

 Description of Module Assessment